 Seniors looking for burial insurance with high cholesterol will be able to get immediate coverage.
 It will not affect the ability to qualify because most funeral insurance policies will not ask about cholesterol levels.

-Final expense policies are built for seniors as an affordable way to plan for their funeral expenses.
+Final expense life insurance for seniors is an affordable way to plan for funeral expenses.
 Also referred to as burial insurance and final expense coverage, funeral insurance is a type of whole life insurance.

 Cholesterol levels do not matter when it comes to getting accepted for burial insurance coverage.
 If you have other health concerns in addition to your high cholesterol, these could potentially throw up a red flag.